What should I wear?

 Where is the concert?
 How do I get there and where can I park?

-PSSO performs at First Free Methodist Church in Seattle adjacent to Seattle Pacific University.
-Parking is available in the church parking lot to the east of the building, or on nearby neighborhood streets.
+PSSO performs at Town Hall in Seattle.
+Parking is available in the parking lot next to the building, or on nearby neighborhood streets.
 For detailed directions, visit our Location & Directions page.